zhang-huizhi/zhang-huizhi.github.io/_pages/about.md

 I am a third-year undergraduate student majoring in Computer Science at the University of Wisconsin–Madison.
 I am currently engaged in research across multiple institutions, which has allowed me to explore a broad range of topics within Computer Science.

-【Newest Update】 This summer I will have my summer research intern in [Zhou Lab](https://boleizhou.github.io/lab/) at UCLA!!
-Thank you [Professor Bolei Zhou](https://samueli.ucla.edu/people/bolei-zhou/)!!!
+【Update】 This summer I will have my summer research intern in [Zhou Lab](https://boleizhou.github.io/lab/) at UCLA!!
+Thank you [Professor Bolei Zhou](https://samueli.ucla.edu/people/bolei-zhou/)!!

 At UCLA, I work in the Mobility Lab under the mentorship of [Professor Jiaqi Ma](https://samueli.ucla.edu/people/jiaqi-ma/), where I contribute to research on heterogeneous cooperative perception for autonomous driving.